The Israeli Startup Combating Drug-Resistant Bacteria

 “We realized that AMR isn’t going away anytime soon, and is going to be a major issue in the future,” Mileutis CEO David Javier Iscovich told CTech in an interview.
 He co-founded the company with his father, Dr. Jose Iscovich, an epidemiologist, based on their joint knowledge and expertise.
 The two decided to devise a solution that started at the root of the problem: animals.

-Mileutis has developed a safer method, which has already received regulatory approval in Europe via the European Medicines Agency and in North America.
+Mileutis has developed a safer method, which has received positive safety evaluations and is in advanced approval stages in Europe via the European Medicines Agency and in North America.
 The products, termed Imilac and Milac, are two safe naturally-derived alternatives to antimicrobials, taken from existing proteins in cow’s milk, and are administered to dairy cows once a year.

 Related coverage